maxme/bitcoin-arbitrage/README.md

     2013-03-12 03:52:14,356 [INFO] profit: 66.283642 EUR with volume: 10 BTC - buy at 29.3410 (MtGoxEUR) sell at 30.0000 (BitcoinCentralEUR) ~22.59%
     2013-03-12 03:52:14,357 [INFO] profit: 31.811390 EUR with volume: 10 BTC - buy at 29.3410 (MtGoxEUR) sell at 30.0000 (IntersangoEUR) ~10.84%
     2013-03-12 03:52:45,090 [INFO] profit: 9.774324 EUR with volume: 10 BTC - buy at 35.3630 (Bitcoin24EUR) sell at 35.4300 (BitcoinCentralEUR) ~2.76%

+Note, this example is real, it has happened when the blockchain forked.
+MtGox is a very reactive market, price dropped significally in 1 hour, this kind of situation opens very good arbitrage opportunities.

 # TODO